Academic degree: Pre-Bologna phases

-For medical students the "doctorandus" degree is not equivalent to the European Anglo Saxon postgraduate research degree in medicine of MD (Medical Doctor).
+For medical students the "doctorandus" degree is not equivalent to the European Anglo Saxon postgraduate research degree in medicine, of MD (Medical Doctor).
 Besides the title doctorandus, the graduates of the Curius curriculum may also bear the title arts (physician).
 The doctorandus in medicine title is granted after four years (nominal time) of the Curius curriculum, while the title physician is granted after six years (nominal time) of that curriculum.
 The Dutch physician title is equal to a MSc degree according to the Bologna process and can be compared with the MBBS in the UK degree system and the North American MD, but not the UK MD degree, which is a research degree.
 One-on-one equivalence or interchangeability of the Dutch medical title and MD is often suggested.
-However, officially the MD title is not known, nor legal to use in the Netherlands.
-The correct notation for a Dutch physician who completed his or her medical studies, but did not pursue a doctor (PhD-like) study is "drs." (e.g. drs.
-Jansen, arts) and not "dr." in medicine, as often used incorrectly.
+However, officially the MD title is not known, nor legal to use, in the Netherlands.
+The correct notation for a Dutch physician who completed his or her medical studies, but did not pursue a doctoral (PhD-like) study is "drs." (e.g. drs.
+Jansen, arts) and not "dr." in medicine, which is often used incorrectly.
 However, like in the United Kingdom, physicians holding these degrees are referred to as 'Doctor' by courtesy.

-In the Netherlands, there is the informal title dokter for physicians, but not doctor (dr.), unless they also earn such degree by completing a PhD curriculum.
-Furthermore, the "doctorandus" degree does not give a medical student the right to treat patients; for this a minimum of two years additional study (internships) is required.
+In the Netherlands, there is the informal title dokter for physicians, but not doctor (dr.), unless they also earn such adegree by completing a PhD curriculum.
+Furthermore, the doctorandus degree does not give a medical student the right to treat patients; for this a minimum of two years of additional study (internship) is required.
 After obtaining a Medical Board registration, Dutch physicians must work an additional two to six years in a field of expertise to become a registered medical specialist.
-Dutch surgeons commonly are only granted access to surgeon training and positions after obtaining a doctorate (PhD) successfully.
+Dutch surgeons commonly are only granted access to surgical training and positions after obtaining a doctorate (PhD) successfully.
 In recent years, the six-year (nominal time) old Curius curriculum (which offered the titles doctorandus and physician) has been replaced with a three-year (nominal time) Bachelor Curius+ followed by a three-year (nominal time) Master Curius+.
 Those who had already begun their old-style Curius curriculum before that will still have to complete it as a six-year study (nominal time).